 Richie McCaw talks about his passion for rugby and why it is important to keep on challenging yourself and working on personal improvement.

-Why it is important to keep challenging yourself Posted over 4 years ago
+Why it is important to keep challenging yourself Posted almost 5 years ago

 _Graham Henry on Richie McCaw:_ Very modest and very intelligent with seven straight A's in his first year at university.
 An outstanding number 7, the only man to win the IRB player of the year on three occasions.
 He leads by example, he sets objectives, he has the respect of the troops and a great feel for the moment.
 Up there with Wilson Whineray, Brian Lochore, Graham Mourie, Buck Shelford and Sean Fitzpatrick as one of the great post war captains of New Zealand rugby.
 He is a very special man.

 |Topic||Leadership & Management|